 Amy Kennemore received a M.A. in Latin American Studies from the University of North Carolina, Charlotte in 2012.
 Her Master’s thesis considered the political framework of plurinationalism in Bolivia through an examination of recent tensions between indigenous autonomy and liberal political representation in the highland municipality of Jesús de Machaca.
 She is interested in power and changing discourses of indigeneity, decolonization, andcitizenship.

-Frances is currently working on a project concerned with the historical role of of women missionaries in colonial and post-colonial East Africa through the examination of women’s writing as expressions of morality and modernity.
-Her other research interests include, US based conservative Christian groups, nationalism, social media, other media, politics, gender, religion, extremism, non-western modernities, and whatever she just heard on a podcast.
+Frances is currently working on a project concerned with the historical role of women missionaries in colonial and post-colonial East Africa through the examination of women’s writing as expressions of morality and modernity.
+Her other research interests include US based conservative Christian groups, nationalism, social media, other media, politics, gender, religion, extremism, non-western modernities, and whatever she just heard on a podcast.